All flight path maps/Beijing to Shanghai

 The North China Plain and Yangtze Delta can be hazy, but the Yellow River's distinctive color often shows through; the coast is clearest in autumn and winter.

-What is the best side of plane for Beijing to Shanghai?
+What is the best side for Beijing to Shanghai?

-For the best window seat views on the Beijing to Shanghai flight, choose the LEFT side.
-Notable landmarks visible include Tianjin and Bo Hai Coast, Yellow River (Huang He), Yellow Sea, and 2 more.
+Key landmarks include Tianjin and Bo Hai Coast, Yellow River (Huang He), Yellow Sea.